-NOTE: See www.cpabermuda.bm for details or contact aburridge@cpaatlantic.ca
+NOTE: See www.cpabermuda.bm for details

 CHARTERED PUBLIC ACCOUNTANT (CPA) - U.S.A.
 PROGRAMME OVERVIEW

 The traditional role of a CPA continues to expand and includes all aspects of business from performance to growth strategy.
 Moreover, today's CPAs are leaders, as well as close collaborators in high-profile organisational initiatives that require skills far beyond number-crunching.